thanlong/VMOSPro_RootXposed_Terminal/README.md

 VMOS Tool module (modification) is modification zip including `system` folder, `config.sh` and `custom.sh`.
 Support `post-fs-data` and `late_start` script.

-With modification zip, you can apply system changes simply!
+With modification zip, you can apply system changes simply (like a flashable recovery zip).

+### Create mods

 You can make a module / modification by youself and it is easy!
 Download template here: [template_toolflash_mod.zip](https://github.com/HuskyDG/VMOSPro_RootXposed_Terminal/blob/main/template_toolflash_mod.zip?raw=true)

 ```